jacquesA-alt/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Bio '
     subtitle: >-
       I'm Avery Holmes.
-I'm a  Fashion Designer From Pennsylvania whose  Journey into Fashion Started from my fight with self expression.I wanted my fashion to
+I'm a Fashion Designer From Pennsylvania whose  Journey into Fashion Started from my fight with self expression.
+I wanted fashion to explain the way om feeling without me saying the way o felt.So I used clothing as language for that .
     styles:
       self:
         height: auto